Maria Guyomar de Pinha: Thai desserts

 Maria Guyomar took the position of cook in the palace in the period of King Narai and introduced many new desserts into the Siamese cuisine such as curry puff, Khanom mo kaeng, Thong muan, Thong yot, Thong yip, Foi thong, Sangkaya and Khanom phing.
 Such desserts were presented and served to King Narai and his daughter Princess Sudawadi who appreciated them and promoted them.
 Khun Luang Ha Wat or King Uthumphon said that the desserts were distributed and sold in the market in area of Pa-Khanom.
 Following the success of the new desserts in the palace, some nobles requested to be taught the recipes.
 Many of her desserts were yellow like gold, a colour that was considered auspicious and pleasant in Siamese tradition.
 Thus, the desserts that Maria had introduced were widely popularized.

 The Historical Archives of the Archdiocese of Bangkok mention that, although she introduced some local Siamese ingredients in them, Maria's sweets were largely based on traditional Portuguese desserts.
 The original Thai desserts had had flour, sugar or palm sugar and coconut as the main ingredients and Maria is credited with having introduced egg or yolk, refined sugar, soybean starch or cassava starch, as well as nuts, in her desserts.
 Angel hair or Fios de ovos, also known in Thai as Foi Thong, are egg threads where yolks were drawn into thin strands and boiled in sugar syrup.
 Next, Thong Yip, which is a sweet made from egg, was developed from Trouxa de ovos.
 They have a different external look, Thong Yip is pleated but Trouxa de ovos are rolled.
 Also, Khanom mo kaeng is a sweet made from flour egg and coconut milk, is similar to Tigelada, a Portuguese traditional sweet that has rolled almond as main ingredient.
 During King Narai’s period, a version known as Khanom kumphamat (ขนมกุมภมาศ) was served to the king in a pot which was made from precious metal.

 There is, however, some disagreement over Maria’s role in popularizing the desserts, Pridi Phitphumwithi claimed that some of the kinds of dessert attributed to Maria had been previously known by Siamese people.
 They had been named “Convent sweet” because they were cooked by the nuns in Portuguese convents.
 Other critics claim that even though a large array of Siamese desserts are claimed to have been invented by Maria, only two kinds of dessert —Foi thong and Thong yip— can be fully said to be the fruit of her own skill.

 Popular culture

-The role of Maria Guyomar is featured in the 2018 historical drama TV series Love Destiny (original title Bupphesanniwat).
-She is portrayed by the Anglo-Thai actress Susira "Susi" Naenna.
+The role of Maria Guyomar is featured in the 2018 historical drama TV series Love Destiny (original title Bupphesanniwat) and the 2023 historical drama TV series Love Destiny 2.
+She is portrayed by the Anglo-Thai actress Susira Naenna.